SonarSource/sonarlint-vscode/README.md

 Please see the [documentation](https://github.com/SonarSource/sonarlint-vscode/wiki/Security-hotspots) for more details.

 ### Secrets detection
 Secrets are pieces of user-specific or system-level credentials that should be protected and accessible to legitimate users only.
-SonarLint now detects exposed Secrets in your source code and language agnostic config files when running in Connected Mode with SonarQube or SonarCloud.
+SonarLint detects exposed Secrets in your source code and language agnostic config files when running in Connected Mode with SonarQube or SonarCloud.

 ## Connected Mode